oskar2517/vfd-tube-calculator/README.md

 ## The Idea

 I have been fascinated with [Nixie tubes](https://en.wikipedia.org/wiki/Nixie_tube) ever since I first learned about them in a [YouTube video](https://youtu.be/s4-pgzyT0No?si=MB0ZcV2Ts6cme0ZN) by Techmoan.
 Today, I own a beautiful Nixie clock with four IN-14 tubes and a Sharp Compet 23 desk calculator from the 1960s.
 I have wanted to build my own device using Nixie tubes for a long time, but as someone with very little experience in electrical engineering, I have always found the high voltages required to drive them somewhat daunting.
 So I began searching for alternative display technologies with a similar charm and came across VFD tubes.
 These largely replaced Nixie tubes in the 1970s and required much lower operating voltages.
-VFD tubes from old stock are still widely available in various shapes and sizes on eBay.
+VFD tubes from old stock are still readily available in various shapes and sizes on eBay.

 I did not want to build another clock, and I thought a calculator might be a bit more involved but still a manageable first project.
 After some research, I settled on using Soviet-made IV-12 tubes, mainly because I liked their size.
 They appear to be very similar to the more popular (?)
 IV-11 tubes but lack the segment for a decimal point and have proper pins that can be used with a tube socket, so I would not have to solder them in place.
 That does mean, however, that my calculator would not be able to display decimal numbers which I thought was fine.